ReconfigureIO/UX/docs/source/overview.rst

 ----------------------------
 Our current standard way of having the FPGA talk to shared memory is using the AXI protocol (find more on this in our :ref:`third tutorial <structure>`).
 AXI is designed to work with multicore CPUs, with several cores accessing memory at the same time.
 But for us, as we're using Go for FPGAs, the level of parallelism is so much higher, we're dealing with many, many (potentially thousands) of go routines trying to access memory at the same time, and managing this with AXI is not stright forward.

-**Our engineers have developed a new protocol – SMI (Scalable Multiprotocol Infrastructure) – which addresses the issue of fine-grained parallelizm, as well as simplifying code and reducing boilerplate for our users.
-It's available on a test basis from Reconfigure.io v0.17.0 onwards and it will we fully rolled out as our standard method of accessing memory very soon.**
+**Our engineers have developed a new protocol – SMI (Scalable Multiprotocol Infrastructure) – which addresses the issue of fine-grained parallelizm, as well as simplifying code and reducing boilerplate for our users.** It's available for testing from Reconfigure.io v0.17.0 onwards and will be fully rolled out as our standard method for accessing memory very soon.

 As an example, here's how we set up channels for accessing memory in for one of our histogram examples using AXI::